aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/conversion/export-table-as-format/_index.md

 ### Export Table as Format API Specification

-The [Export Table as Format API Specification](https://reference.aspose.cloud/cells/?urls.primaryName=API+v4#/Conversion/ExportTableAsFormat) defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.
+The <a href="https://reference.aspose.cloud/cells/?urls.primaryName=API+v4#/Conversion/ExportTableAsFormat" target="_blank" rel="noopener noreferrer">Export Table as Format API Specification</a> defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.

 ### Use Aspose.Cells Cloud SDKs

 Using the SDK is the fastest way to develop, as it abstracts away the low‑level details, allowing you to export a spreadsheet table to a format file with short code.
-Please check out the [GitHub repository](https://github.com/aspose-cells-cloud) for a complete list of Aspose.Cells Cloud SDKs.
+Please check out the <a href="https://github.com/aspose-cells-cloud" target="_blank" rel="noopener noreferrer">GitHub repository</a> for a complete list of Aspose.Cells Cloud SDKs.

 The following code examples demonstrate how to make calls to Aspose.Cells web services using various SDKs: